ssjshields/archetype-counter/.github/README.md

 > Displays the count between all seen monsters for a total count

 ### Debug
->  Open the debug file directory, fetching important data in the form of `.png` and `.txt` files for error reporting
+>  Open the debug file directory, fetching important data in the form of `.bmp` and `.txt` files for error reporting

 </details>
 &nbsp;